 Physiotherapy for a Bulging / Herniated disc

-Each patient’s physiotherapy program is designed based on their clinical presentation including the history of their problem, the factors that contributed to development of the problem, the behaviour of their symptoms and the functional deficits that have occurred.
-For this reason, it is not possible to outline a ‘typical physiotherapy program for bulging/herniated discs’.
+Each patient’s physiotherapy program is designed based on their clinical presentation including the history of their problem, the factors that contributed to the development of the problem, the behavior of their symptoms, and the functional deficits that have occurred.
+For this reason, it is not possible to outline a ‘typical physiotherapy program for bulging/herniated discs.
 However, most programs will include some combination of the following elements;

 - Pain relieving techniques